 The patient's needs may be addressed through variations and combinations of counselling, sound therapy, supply of specialist devices and possibly referral to another specialist.

 That means that clients with high and low needs can me managed appropriately, so individuals with high emotional needs are provided with more in depth counselling, while those with greater complexity of auditory injury may require more complex technological solutions.
 Simply pick which combination of counselling, sound therapy type and device that best matches your needs.

 Counselling interventions can range from providing handouts to psycho-education through to psychological referral.

 The content also includes audio pod casts from a range of other universities that assist with visualisation, breathing exercises and progressive relaxation.

 Our Tinnitus Tunes library consists of a series of sounds and listening exercises that can be used to treat tinnitus in different ways.
-There are no hard or fast rules as to which sounds are best, but our two stage and four techniques to sound therapy approach are based on “detection control” (partial masking), “relaxation”, “attention refocus” and “adaptation”.
+There are no hard or fast rules as to which sounds are best, but our sound therapy approach is based on “detection control” (partial masking), “relaxation”, “attention refocus” and “adaptation”.
 This includes the special Brain Training sound therapy that takes advantage of brain plasticity to "rewire" the patient's brain so attention is switched way from their tinnitus.